Nuka-Rishitha/2022Spring_Finals/README.md

 Contributions:
 Both of us worked together in formulating and testing the Hypothesis-1 and also played an equal part in preparing the Presentation.
-Rishitha worked on the idea and code for Hypothesis -2.
-Aayusha worked on the idea and code for Hypothesis-3.
+Rishitha worked on the idea and code for Hypothesis -2 and also developed some of the data cleaning functions.
+Aayusha worked on the idea and code for Hypothesis-3, created heatmaps and also created the readme.md documentation.